KnowledgeBoat Logo

 Answer

-During day time, both photosynthesis and respiration takes place in green plants.
-Evolution of carbon dioxide is an indicator to demonstrate respiration in living organisms.
-Carbon dioxide produced during respiration in plants gets utilized during photosynthesis and thus, there is no evolution of carbon dioxide.
-Consequently, it becomes difficult to demonstrate respiration in green plants as there in no evolution of carbon dioxide during day time.
+During daytime, both photosynthesis and respiration take place in green plants.
+Evolution of carbon dioxide is an indicator used to demonstrate respiration in living organisms.
+However, the carbon dioxide produced during respiration is used up during photosynthesis.
+Consequently, there is no visible evolution of carbon dioxide during daytime, making it difficult to demonstrate respiration in green plants.

 Question 7